Debra D. Mays

 Strategy- ABC Brainstorm

-After- Write 3 reactions.
+After- Write 3 reactions on the Hebrews.

 Whole Group